< All blogs

 Is it Time to Make Cyber Essentials Compulsory?

-Cybercrime continues to gather pace in the UK yet only five percent of UK companies comply with the Cyber Essentials standard.
+Cybercrime continues to gather pace in the UK yet only a handful of UK companies comply with the Cyber Essentials standard.
 Is it time to put cybersecurity in the same category as health and safety and make Cyber Essentials legally required?

 The Legal Picture

 UK legislation focuses on the UK GDPR (General Data Protection Regulation), the post-Brexit version of the EU’s GDPR that became law in May 2018.
-The Data Protection and Digital Information Bill, that was at the final stages of going through Parliament when the 2024 general election was called, promised to water this down to some extent, supposedly to free UK businesses from EU red tape, but no-one knows whether this will be resurrected by the new government after the election.
+The Data Protection and Digital Information Bill, that was at the final stages of going through Parliament when the 2024 general election was called, promised to water this down to some extent, supposedly to free UK businesses from EU red tape, but this fell at the final hurdle and didn't become law.
+The new Labour government is now pushing the Data (Use and Access) Bill and only time will tell whether this succeeds before the next election.

 There is no requirement for businesses in the UK to show that they have appropriate cybersecurity controls in place, and a lack of them only comes to light when there is a breach of personal data and the Information Commissioner’s Office (ICO) gets involved.